ericcfields/EmCon/readme.md

 **Summary**

 This study is designed to examine the relationship between the LPP of the ERP and subsequent memory at varying delays.
-EEG is recorded are presented with a list of 200 neutral words, 200 negative words, and 40 animal words with a task of pressing a button to indicate whether the word is an animal word.
+EEG is recorded as participants are presented with a list of 200 neutral words, 200 negative words, and 40 animal words.
+The task is to press a button to indicate whether the word is an animal word.
 After a short delay, half the presented stimuli along with new neutral, negative, and animal words are presented and participants compete a remember/know/new memory test.
 The other half of the stimuli are tested in a memory test the next day.

 **Contact Information**

 Eric Fields (fieldsec@westminster.edu)
 Westminster College
-6 August 2023
+5 October 2023

 **License**